simpre/flukereader/README.md

 It's possible to save the measured data as pickle to restore and plot them later.
 Furthermore a small measurement protocol is saved with the results.

+# Adapter Board
+A case for the Adapter can be found here: https://www.thingiverse.com/thing:5948643

+However, i don't have the schematics of the adapter, but it's just an IR LED & IR Phototransistor with 800nm connected to an USB <-> UART Converter with some resistors.

 # ToDo
 - Save measuremnts and plot data in human readable format